diegogrdc/MachineLearning/notes/Gradient_Descent.md

 - If $\alpha$ is too small, we take really small steps, so descent will be really slow.
 - If $\alpha$ is too large, we might overshoot the minimum and fail to converge.

+Some things to consider:

-A fixed learning rate might leave us stuck in a local minimum.
+- A fixed learning rate might leave us stuck in a local minimum.
+- You can use a learning curve graph to check if it is converging.
+  - If graph is flaky or increasing, alpha might be too big (or bug in code).
+- Some good values to try are: $[..., 0.001, 0.01, 0.1, 1, ...]$

 ## Cost Functions